Warren-Sanders rift has progressives nervous about fallout

 “Our campaign has always been about bringing people together.
 Not dividing them up like Trump does by gender, race or ethnicity,” said O’Meara Sanders, who defended her husband but also refused to criticize Warren.
 “We remain committed to continuing a progressive movement made up of women and men, black and white, gay and straight.
 The message is unity.
 We’re not going to go into that realm.
 We’re just not going to play that game.”

 That message, though, may suddenly be a tougher sell for some progressives at a critical time.
 The start of voting is now looming but so is Trump’s impeachment trial in the Senate.
-That will pull both Warren, a senator from Massachusetts, and Sanders, a senator from Vermont, off the campaign trial -- perhaps for weeks -- to sit as jurors, meaning their clash could overshadow each of them delivering closing arguments to voters they may not see again.
+That will pull both Warren, a senator from Massachusetts, and Sanders, a senator from Vermont, off the campaign trial -- perhaps for weeks -- to sit as jurors, meaning their clash could overshadow each of them delivering closing arguments to voters in Iowa and beyond whom they may not see again.

 “To the extent that this race is not about the economic concerns of people in Iowa and other places, it certainly benefits Biden and Buttigieg, whose agenda certainly does not benefit working people,” said Jeff Weaver, Sanders’ chief adviser.